 “Of course, Georgie.”
 Mr. Mundane carried on monotonically, “Water can appear in three states: liquid, gas, and a solid . . .”

 Maxwell leaned back in this chair and closed his eyes.
 He’d never liked the structure of public school all that much, and high school was such a bore.
 He loved to read, and he read fast.
-He loved to discover new things through reading.
-Because he had been reading since he was one year old – yes, I said one year old – Maxwell had already learned just about everything this school was now trying to teach him.
-In fact, he’d finished all of the courses high school could teach him by the time he was 12-years old, which was three years ago, by reading books in his spare time.
-Then he’d moved on to college courses, but found that he was struggling in some of them.
-Without peers to go to for help, he tried to figure out some of the complex ideas that some of these books put forth on his own.
-Sometimes he succeeded with his Encyclopedia set, but it was over fifteen years old.
+He loved to discover new things through books, magazines, the internet, just about anything that had words.
+He even read the sides of cereal boxes as he ate breakfast.
+Because he had been reading since he was one year old – yes, I said one year old – Maxwell had already learned just about everything this school was now currently attempting to teach him.
+In fact, he’d finished all of the courses high school could teach him by the time he was 12-years old, which was three years ago, by reading in his spare time.
+Then he’d moved on to college courses, but had found that he was struggled with some of the more complex theories.
+Without peers to go to for help, he tried to figure out on his own some of the more intricate ideas that some of these books put forth.
+Sometimes he succeeded with the help of his well-read and dog-eared his Encyclopedia set, but it was over fifteen years old.
 He wasn’t much into computers or smart phones.

 A couple of years ago, he stumbled upon a fiction book about fantastical creatures and magic.
 From that point on, he started reading Fantasy books by the masters.
 He gobbled them up, often staying awake past midnight, turning pages when he should have been sleeping.

-Because of the wonderful stories he had read, Maxwell now lived in a fantasy world filled with dragons, warlocks, swordsmen, witches, demons, goblins, and other creatures.
-These fantasy beings continuously interrupted his life and he often found himself in situations where he was forced to fight them off or die trying.
-Using a multitude of weapons and armor, Maxwell always saved the day and was declared a legendary hero to all that knew him.
+Because of the wonderful stories he had read, Maxwell now lived in a fantasy world filled with dragons, warlocks, swordsmen, witches, demons, goblins, and other fantastical creatures.
+These fantasy beings continuously interrupted his life and he often found himself in situations where he was forced to fight them off, or at least die trying.
+Using a multitude of weapons and armor, Maxwell always saved the day and was declared a legendary hero by all that knew him.
 A small smile spread across Maxwell’s face as he thought of his latest feat.

-In actuality, Maxwell doesn’t really live in a world filled with magical creatures, but he does spend a lot of time thinking about them.
+In actuality, Maxwell doesn’t live in a world filled with magical creatures, but he does spend a lot of time thinking about them, and that is almost as good.
 He often visualizes the creatures that he has learned about, even while he’s at school.
 They all live inside his head, which is where Maxwell prefers to be, except for when he and Billy are hanging out.

 As usual, Maxwell’s mind began to wander, which happens many times a day to this young daydreamer.
 Sometimes he thinks about himself being a dwarf, spending all of his days in a mine digging for precious gems with his magical pick that was bestowed to him by a beautiful fairy princess after he saved her from being eaten by an evil wandering minstrel.
-Other times, he sees himself and a dark elf, defending the elven hometree with a sword in each hand as the hordes of viscous blue-skinned, poison-tongued toad goblins attack.
+Other times, he sees himself and a dark elf with long white hair, defending the elven hometree with a sword in each hand as the hordes of viscous blue-skinned, poison-tongued toad goblins attack.
 He has spent time reveling as he galloped across the grassy plains as a centaur, a sturdy bow strung across his broad and muscular chest with a fletcher full of golden arrows strapped to his hairy back.
-He even once dreamed he was a lumbering black orc with a black serrated sword who had a trusted goblin friend beside him as they pursued a mysterious human girl that he was somehow attracted to, but that adventure took a turn for the worst and he doesn’t like to think much about that one anymore.
+He even once dreamed he was a lumbering black orc with a black serrated sword who had a trusted goblin friend beside him as they pursued a mysterious human girl that he was somehow attracted to.
+But that adventure took a turn for the worst and he doesn’t like to think much about that one anymore.
 The daydream he finds himself reliving the most is one about a group of young adventurers out to save the world from the evil plans of Baron Bar Bannik.
 In this fantasy, he has many friends that love him, which is something that is lacking in the real world, but at least he has Billy.
-The friends he pictures are always different, like he cannot get a firm grasp of who they are.
+The friends he pictures are always different, like he struggles with nailing exactly who they are.
 They are usually made up of different kinds of creatures, like gnomes, centaurs, elves, dwarves, halflings, and even humans.
 Today was no different than any other day, and this time he and his companions were in the process of stopping a group of smelly red-nose trolls from smashing down a dam that would flood the valley and wipe out the Halfling town of Toathly.

-Maxwell glanced up at the clock.
+Maxwell shook his head, bringing his focus back into the classroom, and glanced up at the clock.
 It was just a couple of seconds until lunchtime.

 Tick, tock, tick, tock.

-He grabbed the brown bag out of his locker, threw his books inside, and slammed the door shut.
-Maxwell spun about and both he and Billy walked quickly outside to the old, massive oak tree that sat in the middle of the lawn by the Administrative Building.
+Maxwell laughed lightly as grabbed the brown bag out of his locker, threw his books inside, and slammed the door shut.
+He spun about and both he and Billy walked quickly outside to the old, massive oak tree that sat in the middle of the lawn by the Administrative Building.
 This was their favorite place to eat.
-The southern California weather was almost always perfect for eating outside.
+The southern California weather was almost always perfect for eating outside, especially in the valley.

 “What do you have today,” Billy said, opening his classic Partridge Family lunchbox that his mother had found for him on eBay.